beetbox/beets/docs/plugins/thumbnails.rst

 - **force**: Generate the thumbnail even when there's one that seems fine (more recent than the cover art).
   Default: ``no``.
+- **dolphin**: Generate dolphin-compatible thumbnails.
+Dolphin (KDE file explorer) does not respect freedesktop.org's standard on thumbnails.
+This functionality replaces the :doc:`/plugins/freedesktop`
+  Default: ``no``

 Usage
 -----